informatics-isi-edu/echo_lab_assistant/docs/AlexaJarvisHandler.md

 Concrete implementaion of AlexaBase Handler

 ## on_processing_error(event,context,exc) method
 Invoked if Jarvis experiences problems.
-Can be cause by:
+Can be caused by:
  - Undefined phrase
  - Cannot understand question
  - If on_intent fails and returns an error